MANAGING DIABETES

 “I’m afraid of side effects.”

 All medicines have possible side effects, and some can be serious.
-Not everyone will get every side effect.
-It is very important to let your doctor know how you feel while taking your diabetes medicine, because he or she may be able to offer help.
+Not everyone will experience every side effect.
+It is very important to let your health care professional know how you feel while taking your diabetes medicine, because he or she may be able to offer help.
 You are also encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

 “I am confused about how and when to take my medicine.”

 Keep a written plan handy so that you know how and when to take your medicine and how much to take.
-Ask your doctor to help you with this plan.
+Ask your health care professional to help you with this plan.
 Keep your plan near your medicine.
 Ask your care team questions until you are clear on what you need to do and how to do it.

 “I don’t think my diabetes medicine is helping me.”